 The food hygiene rating or inspection result given to a business reflects the standards of food hygiene found on the date of inspection or visit by the local authority.
 The food hygiene rating is not a guide to food quality.

-More information can be found on the Food Standards Agency website.
+More information can be found on the Food Hygiene Rating for Food Business Operators webpage.

 Who inspects food businesses?

-How often are businesses inspected by Environmental Health officers?
+How often are businesses inspected by Environmental Health?

 What happens during an inspection?